eses-corner/eses-corner.github.io/_pages/about.md

 ---

-a collection of moments from my journey, discovering the stories they hold as seen through my eyes
+a collection of moments from my journey, capturing the stories they hold as seen through my eyes

 ## Get in Touch!